online-ml/river/docs/releases/unreleased.md

 - Added `bandit.envs.CandyCaneContest`, which implements the Gym interface.
 - Added `bandit.evaluate` for basic benchmarking of bandit policies on a Gym environment.

+## drift

+- Exposed more parameters in ADWIN

 ## model_selection

 - Added `model_selection.BanditRegressor`, which is a generic model selection method that works with any bandit policy.